wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/2-overview.md

 Another option your custom tab can use to get Microsoft Teams context is through the Microsoft Teams JavaScript SDK.
 You can obtain context by calling the `microsoftTeams.getContext()` method and passing a success callback that returns the current Microsoft Teams context.

-The following table lists some of the noteworthy properties you have access to on the Microsoft teams context:
+The following table lists some of the noteworthy properties you have access to on the Microsoft Teams context:

 |   Property    |                                 Description                                 |
 | ------------- | --------------------------------------------------------------------------- |